w3f/polkadot-spec/README.md

 ### Numeration System

 Inside [`preBuild`](preBuild), you can find the script [`numerationSystem`](preBuild/numerationSystem/index.ts).
-This will assign to several entities a number, and substitute the placeholders inside the markdown files.
+This will assign to several entities a number and substitute the placeholders inside the markdown files.
 This is done to avoid having to manually update the numbers when adding new entities.

 This is the structure of the spec:
 ```md